alessandroperetti/http-proxy-handler-request/README.md

 1) Start the http proxy
 2) Configure a web browser to use it (you can find this option inside the settings of a web browser)
 3) You do a request and it is written inside the file handlerequest.conf and the software waits.
 4) If you want to modify the request you can open handlerequest.conf file, make the necessary changes, and restart the proxy by pressing a button in the terminal where you started the proxy.
-Automatically, the new request is submit to the remote web server.
+Automatically, the new request is submitted to the remote web server.